CarrotInPot/website/README.md

 ## Usage

 Visit the website at https://carrotinpot.github.io/website/ to see my portfolio.
-You can navigate to different sections of the website using the navigation bar at the top.
+You can navigate to different sections of the website using the navigation bar on the left (top if on mobile).

 ## Credits